-The Company has received declarations from all the Independent Directors of the Companyconfirming that they meet the criteria of independence in accordance with the provisionsof the Companies Act 2013 and the Listing Regulations.
+The Company has received declarations from all the Independent Directors of the Companyconfirming that each of them respectively meet the criteria of independence as providedunder the provisions of the Companies Act and the Listing Regulations.

 Appointment of Key Managerial Personnel:

-In addition the following Executives of your Company have been recognized aswhole-time Key Managerial Personnel to perform and be responsible for suchduties/functions as may be assigned tothem under their prescribed designation and/orgenerally and specifically assigned to themby the Board of Directors and/or its Committeefrom time to time:
+In addition the following Executives of your Company have been recognized as awhole-time Key Managerial Personnel to perform such duties/functions as may be assigned tothem under their prescribed designation and/or generally and specifically assigned to themby the Board of Directors and/or its Committee from time to time:

 NOMINATION & REMUNERATION POLICY:

 The Nomination & Remuneration Committee after identifying and ascertaining theintegrity quotient qualification expertise and experience of the person for appointmentas Director KMP or at Senior Management Level recommends his/her appointment to theBoard of Directors.
-As regards the payment of remuneration the objective of this Policyis to ensure that level and composition of remuneration is reasonable and sufficientrelationship of remuneration to performance is clear and meets appropriate performancebenchmarks.
-The remuneration and commission paid to the Whole Time Director is inaccordance with the percentage/ slabs/conditions as per the provisions of the CompaniesAct 2013.
-The KMPs Senior Management Personnel and other employees of the Company arepaid monthly remuneration as per the Companys HR policies and/or as may be approvedby the Committee.
-If the remuneration of KMPs or any other officer is to be specificallyapproved by the Committee and/or the Board of Directors then such approval will beaccordingly procured.
+The remuneration and commission paid to the Whole-Time Director is inaccordance with the percentage/ slabs/conditions as per the provisions of the CompaniesAct 2013.
+The KMPs Senior Management Personnel and other employees of the Company arepaid monthly remuneration as per the Company's HR policies and/or as may be approved bythe Committee.
+If the remuneration of KMPs or any other officer is to be specificallyapproved by the Committee and/or the Board of Directors then such approval is accordinglyprocured.